Utility monster: History

 Robert Nozick, a twentieth century American philosopher, coined the term "utility monster" in response to Jeremy Bentham's philosophy of utilitarianism.
 Nozick proposed that accepting the theory of utilitarianism causes the necessary acceptance of the condition that some people would use this to justify exploitation of others.
 An individual (or specific group) would claim their entitlement to more "happy units" than they claim others deserve, and the others would consequently be left to receive fewer "happy units".

-Nozick deems these exploiters "utility monsters" (and for ease of understanding, they might also be thought of as happiness hogs).
-Nozick poses utility monsters justify their greediness with the notion that, compared to others, they experience greater inequality or sadness in the world, and deserve more happy units to bridge this gap.
-People not part of the utility monster group (or not the utility monster individual themselves) are left with less happy units to be split among the members.
-Utility monsters state that the others are happier in the world to begin with, so they would not need those extra happy units to which they lay claim anyway.
+Nozick deems these exploiters "utility monsters" (and for ease of understanding, they might also be thought of as "happiness hogs").
+Nozick poses that utility monsters justify their greediness with the idea or feeling that, compared to others, being in the world inflicts greater inequality or sadness on them, and therefore they deserve more happy units to bridge this gap.
+Anyone not in the utility monster group (or not a utility monster individual) is left to split the fewer remaining happy units with others like themselves.
+Utility monsters would state that the others are happier in the world to begin with, so they do not need the "extra" happy units they would like to lay claim to.